Home Programme » Programme

 LUNCH BREAK 11.30-12.30

-• Lecture session 7: Assessing Drug Delivery Aspects in Organotypic Cultures
+Lecture session 7: Studying barriers and Drug Delivery

 Evening Session: Industry & Venture Science in Retinal Research